Independent Audit under the Digital Services Act

 Which providers does the DSA apply to?

 The Digital Services Act includes rules for online intermediary services; hosting services, marketplaces, and online platforms, which millions of Europeans use every day.
-The obligations of different online players match their role, size and impact in the online ecosystem with specific focus on Very Large Online Platforms (VLOPs) and Very Large Online Search Engines (VLOSEs).
+There are cumulative obligations that match the role and impact of different types of platform providers, with the most stringent obligations for Very Large Online Platforms (VLOPs) and Very Large Online Search Engines (VLOSEs).

 What are VLOPs and VLOSEs and who are they?

-Very Large Online Platforms (VLOPs) and Very Large Online Search Engines (VLOSEs) are the platforms that have over 45 million average monthly users in the EU.
-There are 19 platforms designated as of now:
+Very Large Online Platforms (VLOPs) and Very Large Online Search Engines (VLOSEs) are those that have over 45 million average monthly users in the EU.
+There are currently 20 platforms that have been designated, including:

 • AliExpress